jharri34/SortPhotos/README.md

-# SortPhoto
+# sort-photos

-**SortPhoto** is a minimalist, dependency-free image sorting tool written in pure Python.
+**sort-photos** is a minimalist, dependency-free image sorting tool written in pure Python.
 It scans a directory full of image files and organizes them into a structured folder system based on either **creation date** or **file type**.

 > **Tidy up your photos with ease — sort by date or type, preview results before making changes, and enjoy a clutter-free photo archive.**

 ---

-## ⚡ SortPhoto Features
+## ⚡ sort-photos Features

 - 📅 **Sort by Date**
   Organizes images by creation date into a clean year/month/day folder structure.